arthurzeras/play-moments/README.md

 On `functions` directory, create `.env` file based on `.env.sample`

-> Note: Always declare NODE_ENV as development, otherwise, every time you call funcion locally, actual lamba function will be executed
+> Note: Always declare NODE_ENV as development, otherwise, every time you call funcion locally, a new request to S3 will be made.

 ```bash
 $ cd functions